adeany/quickstart-pareto/README.md

 * Storage Account
 * Function App

-After the supporting infrastructure is created, the template will deploy the __Pareto Anywhere for Azure__ application code to the function app with the required settings and configuration.
+After the supporting infrastructure is created, the template will also deploy the __Pareto Anywhere for Azure__ application code to the function app with the required settings and configuration.

 To use this solution, you will need the following:
 - An Azure account
 - An Azure Subscription
 - An Azure Resource Group

+__Step 1: Configure IoT Hub and Device Provisioing Service__
-When you are ready to configure the IoT Hub Service, DPS, and Enrollment Groups, deploy to Azure with to the button below:
+When you are ready to configure the IoT Hub Service and DPS, deploy to Azure with to the button below:

 [![Deploy IoT Hub and DPS](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadeany%2Fquickstart-pareto%2Fmain%2Fdeployments%2Fdevice_template.json)

+__Step 2: Add Enrollment Group__
+After the IoT Hub and DPS are configured, you can add the enrollment group by kicking off the [Add Enrollment Group Github Action Workflow](https://github.com/adeany/quickstart-pareto/actions/workflows/add-enrollment-group.yml).
+* Make sure your inputs match the names of the DPS and IoT Hub resources that you specified in the template above
+* You can find the Aruba client side connection configuration variables in the `output` step of the workflow run

+__Step 3: Deploy Pareto Anywhere to Azure__
 When you are ready to spin up Pareto Anywhere and the supporting resources, deploy to Azure with to the button below:

 [![Deploy Pareto Anywhere to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadeany%2Fquickstart-pareto%2Fmain%2Fdeployments%2Fsupporting_resources_template.json)